Offered by the School of Electrical and Computer Engineering

 The MEng degree is designed for students who intend to work in industry, although graduates successfully have entered almost all tracks, including industry, PhD programs, business, and professional degrees.
 The curriculum and design project provide the advanced technical depth and professional skills needed for critical thinking that will benefit all possible careers.

 Many students elect to complete the degree in three semesters.
-This allows for the opportunity to potentially find an internship position over the summer, take pre-requisites and other advanced courses that otherwise might be out of reach, and enhance job interview prospects in the third semester.
-Students who elect to extend their MEng degree program for a third semester are required to earn a total of thirty-six credit hours altogether.
+This allows for the opportunity to enroll in additional advanced courses that otherwise might be out of reach, as well as the possibility of finding an internship over the summer which may enhance job prospects during the third semester.
+Degree requirements increase for students who elect to extend their MEng degree program for a third semester and they will be required to earn a total of thirty-six credit hours altogether.